|

 Art & Sound - 9/10

-Moving to the art.
+Moving on to the art.
 The backgrounds are well made, everything is full of details.
 Animation is ok, still it's not something crucial for such genre.

 However, if I were to rate the character designs, they, well, aren't really pretty.
 Just take a look at the picture.
 Is it problem?
 Nope, it'd rather say it's even a positive aspect.
 Nowadays, anime creators rely hard on characters' 'moe-level'.
 They (obviously?) want them to appeal to audience as well as they can, not only with their character but the look.
 Nazo Kanojo X doesn't show us world made pretty girls and handsome boys.
 Why?
 Because real world doesn't look like this.
 So it makes this anime even more realistic in it's oddity.
 Also, it's like throwing down the gauntlet to other creators saying "We don't need pretty girls to attract people to our show, and you?".
 Nevertheless, it's also another way to repel potential viewers, not accepting series with non-moe characters.
 This may however be appreciated by fan of style from '80s and '90s.